skip to content

 Teaching

-This is a research-based programme and there is no formal teaching requirement.
-All students on this programme will be members of the University’s Postgraduate School of Life Sciences (PSLS) which offers a wide variety of core skills and professional development training.
+This is a research-based programme, and there is no formal teaching requirement.
+All students in this programme will be members of the University’s Postgraduate School of Life Sciences (PSLS), which offers a wide variety of core skills and professional development training.
 Visit the Researcher Development page on the PSLS website for more information.

 One to one supervision

-Each student is assigned a principal supervisor who has expertise in the student’s research area and is accessible to offer advice on all aspects of the project.
-The supervisor's main role at the LMB is to help students clarify their own ideas and guide their independent research efforts.
-Postgraduate students are expected to have the capacity and enthusiasm for organising their own research and to work on their own initiative.
+Each student is assigned a principal Supervisor who is an expert in the student's research area and accessible to offer advice on all aspects of the project.
+The Supervisor's main role at the LMB is to help students clarify their ideas and guide their independent research efforts.
+Postgraduate students are expected to have the capacity and enthusiasm to organise their own research and work on their own initiative.

-Students can expect to have regular lab meetings with their supervisor and with other lab members.
-The regularity with which postgraduate students meet with their Supervisor varies throughout the year but meetings are likely to be more frequent to start with, during the planning stages, and during the writing-up phase.
+Students can expect regular lab meetings with their Supervisor and other lab members.
+The regularity with which postgraduate students meet with their Supervisor varies throughout the year, but meetings are likely to be more frequent to start with, during the planning and writing-up phases.
 All students should have the opportunity to seek formal feedback from their Supervisor, and Supervisors should have the opportunity to give such feedback.

 The University of Cambridge publishes an annual Code of Practice which sets out the University's expectations regarding supervision.